Ming2Liu/Ming2Liu.github.io/_pages/lab.md

   <div style="flex: 1;">
     <h2 style="color: #a7c7e7; font-size: 24px; margin: 0 0 10px 0;">Noureddine Boujnah</h2>
     <p style="color: #1a1a1a; font-size: 16px; line-height: 1.6; margin-top: 0;">
-      Dr. Noureddine Boujnah received the Engineering Diploma degree in telecommunication and the Master of Science Diploma degree in image processing from the Higher School of Communication of Tunis, SUPCOM, Tunisia, in 2002 and 2005, respectively, and the Professional Master degree in wireless systems and related technologies under TOPMED project and the Ph.D. degree in satellite telecommunication from the Polytechnic of Turin-TLC, Italy, in 2006 and 2011 respectively.
+      Dr Noureddine Boujnah received the Engineering Diploma degree in telecommunication and the Master of Science Diploma degree in image processing from the Higher School of Communication of Tunis, SUPCOM, Tunisia, in 2002 and 2005, respectively, and the Professional Master degree in wireless systems and related technologies under TOPMED project and the Ph.D. degree in satellite telecommunication from the Polytechnic of Turin-TLC, Italy, in 2006 and 2011 respectively.
     </p>
   </div>
 </div>